IPC Privacy Management Plan

 Exemptions from compliance with Information Protection Principles (IPPs) – (general, specific and other exemptions) are provided both within the principles (and under Division 2 and Division 3 of Part 2 of the PPIP Act).

 Health information – information or an opinion about a person’s physical or mental health or disability, or a person’s express wishes about the future provision of his or her health services or a health service provided or to be provided to a person; See the definition at S6 HRIP Act.

-Investigative agencies – any of the following: the NSW Ombudsman’s office, the Independent Commission against Corruption (ICAC) or the ICAC inspector, the Law Enforcement Conduct Commission (LECC) or the LECC Inspector and any staff of the Inspector , the Health Care Complaints Commission, the Office of the Legal Services Commissioner, and Inspector of Custodial Services.
+Investigative agencies – any of the following: Audit Office of NSW, the Ombudsman NSW, the Independent Commission Against Corruption (ICAC) or the ICAC inspector, the Law Enforcement Conduct Commission (LECC) or the LECC Inspector and any staff of the Inspector, the Health Care Complaints Commission, the Office of the Legal Services Commissioner, and Inspector of Custodial Services.

 Public register – a register of personal information that is required by law to be, or is made, publicly available or open to public inspection, whether or not upon payment of a fee.

 Note: public register exemptions are provided for in clause 7 of the Privacy and Personal Information Protection Regulation 2014.

 Privacy obligations – the information privacy principles and any exemptions to those principles that apply to the IPC, which is a public sector agency